allankp/pytest-testrail/README.md

 	py.test --testrail=<settings file>.cfg --tr_name='My Testrun Name'

-This will creates a testrun in TestRail, add all marked tests to run.
+This will create a testrun in TestRail, add all marked tests to run.
 Once the all tests are finished they will be updated in TestRail.

 	py.test --testrail=<settings file>.cfg --run-id=1234

-This will updates testrun in TestRail with ID 1234.
+This will update testrun in TestRail with ID 1234.

 	py.test --testrail=<settings file>.cfg --plan-id=5678

-This will updates testplan in TestRail with ID 5678.
+This will update testplan in TestRail with ID 5678.

 ### Options

 	--tr_name='My Testrun Name'

-Testruns can be named using the above flag, if this is not set a generated one will be used.
+Testruns can be named using the above flag, if this is not set a generated one will be used with name `'Automation Run <timestamp>'`
-' Automation Run "timestamp" '

 	--no-ssl-cert-check